John Stembridge

-John Stembridge is a Professor of Mathematics at the University of Michigan.
+John Stembridge is an Emeritus Professor of Mathematics at the University of Michigan.
 He received his Ph.D. from the Massachusetts Institute of Technology in 1985 under the direction of Richard P. Stanley.
 His dissertation was entitled Combinatorial Decompositions of Characters of SL(n,C).
 He has had 8 Ph.D. students.

 He is one of the participants in the Atlas of Lie Groups and Representations.

 Research

 His research interests are in combinatorics, with particular emphasis on the following areas: